kociumba/shrimp/README.md

 shrimp hook post -- pwsh -NoProfile -File ~/scripts/cleanup.ps1
 ```

-It is recommended to use `--` to pass these commands to shrimp since this allows shrimp to freefly treat everything after `--` as part of the command.
+It is recommended to use `--` to pass these commands to shrimp since this allows shrimp to freely treat everything after `--` as part of the command.

 ## How it works